zer-art/SELF-STUDY/javascript/Readme.md

 ---

 Feel free to explore each file to understand how different loops and basic logic are implemented in JavaScript.
 This workspace is ideal for beginners looking to strengthen their fundamentals.

+---

+## Additional Notes

+- For DOM manipulation, ensure you open HTML files in a browser, not in Node.js.
+- If you face issues opening files from the terminal, try opening them directly from your file manager or browser.